-Articles should not exceed 7,500 words, including footnotes.
-These should be kept to manageable proportions, and be presented in a list at the end of the article.
+Articles should be original and should not be under consideration elsewhere.
+Articles should be between 7,000 and 9,000 words, including footnotes.
+These should be kept to manageable proportions, and be presented as footnotes automatically numbered in Word.
 Authors are asked to write clearly and economically and to avoid academic or technical jargon as International Affairs spans a wide range of fields.
-Acronyms should be spelt out in full when used for the first time.
+Acronyms should be spelled out in full when used for the first time.

 All rights reserved.
 With the exception of fair dealing for the purposes of research or private study, or criticism or review, as permitted under the UK Copyright, Designs and Patents Act 1988, no part of this publication may be reproduced, stored or transmitted in any form or by any means without the prior permission in writing of Chatham House, or in accordance with the terms of photocopying licences issued by organizations authorized by Chatham House to administer reprographic reproduction rights.
 Authorization to photocopy items for educational classroom use is granted by Chatham House provided the appropriate fee is paid directly to the Copyright Clearance Centre, 222 Rosewood Drive, Danvers, MA 01923, USA from which clearance should be obtained in advance.
 Institutions with a paid subscription to this journal may make photocopies for teaching purposes free of charge provided such copies are not resold.
 For further information see CCC Online at www.copyright.com.